-As a member of a progressive ASCDU team, the Learning Specialist will manage a caseload of at-risk student-athletes while developing and managing individualized learning plans for student-athletes for the purpose of providing support, developing academic skills, and engaging in ongoing academic assessment.
-Specific duties will include, but are not limited to: meeting regularly with assigned student-athletes to assess individualized learning needs; working individually with student-athletes specific to enhancing academic skill development; assisting with the management of the day-to-day operations of Learning Support Services for student-athletes; working collaboratively with the ASCDU Athletic Academic Counselors and Program Coordinators to engage in providing comprehensive academic support programming for all student-athletes; conducting assessments and evaluations of incoming student-athletes; acting as a liaison between the ASCDU and the University Office of Disability Support Services; and all other duties as assigned.
+As a member of a progressive Academic Support Team, the Learning Specialist will manage a caseload of at-risk student-athletes from men’s basketball and other Olympic sports.
+This individual will be responsible for developing and implementing individualized learning plans for assigned student-athletes for the purpose of providing support, developing academic skills, and engaging ongoing academic assessment.
+Specific duties will include, but are not limited to: meeting regularly with caseload of student-athletes in order to assess academic needs; working individually with assigned student-athletes in order to enhance academic skill development; assist with the ongoing management of the Learning Support Services unit; working cooperatively with Athletic Academic Counselors and Program Coordinators while providing comprehensive academic support to student-athletes; conducting assessments and evaluations for all incoming student-athletes and others, when needed; acting as a liaison with the Office of Accessibility and Disability Services on campus; and all other duties as assigned.

 The University of Maryland, College Park, an equal opportunity/affirmative action employer, complies with all applicable federal and state laws and regulations regarding nondiscrimination and affirmative action; all qualified applicants will receive consideration for employment.
 The University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, national origin, physical or mental disability, protected veteran status, age, gender identity or expression, sexual orientation, creed, marital status, political affiliation, personal appearance, or on the basis of rights secured by the First Amendment, in all aspects of employment, educational programs and activities, and admissions.